CS340-21/VoiceRecognitionExt/Final Report.md

 ## IV.
 Team

 ### Skills:
 All members of the team have proficiency in C++ and are familiar with Python, HTML, CSS, as well as back-end development.
-None of the members of the team have built something like this before, so thiis was a new experience for the entire team.
+None of the members of the team have built something like this before, so this was a new experience for the entire team.

 In our project proposal, we designated preliminary roles for each team member:
 * Sehee: Back-end